 Combine with other grains

 If you love your grains, then you can also combine amaranth with other grains, such as buckwheat (find out what buckwheat tastes like here) or brown rice (check out my favorite way to eat amaranth, Mexican rice with amaranth).

 As amaranth has a slightly nutty sweetness, and it will not only give your dish a more unique flavor, but will bump up the protein amount..

 Simply use a ratio of three quarters cup other grains to one quarter cup of amaranth.

 Thanks to its gelatinous properties, amaranth is ideal for thickening stews and soups.

-Just add a couple of tablespoons of the seeds to your soup, and you will notice how it quickly thickens.
+Just add a couple of tablespoons of the seeds to your soup about 20 minute before serving, and you will notice how it quickly thickens.